siraben/zkeme80/README.md

 * `zkeme80.scm` is the Forth-based operating system.
 Load `zkeme80.scm` then run `(make-rom "zkeme80.rom")` to output binary to a file `zkeme80.rom`.
+* `re/` contains reverse-engineering and tracing tools adapted from the TI-84+ OS RE project: Ghidra scripts that apply the build's labelmap (symbols, threaded-code annotations, Forth call graphs) and headless-TilEm macros plus a trace analyzer for dynamic Forth word tracing.
+See `re/README.md`.
+* `docs/boot-process.md` documents how the TI-84+ boots and how
+  zkeme80 satisfies (and where it deviates from) the retail boot process, including the installed-OS handshake at page-0 offset `0x56`.
-* `coverage.org` tracks which Forth words are covered by the on-demand test suite; `src/bootstrap-flash4.fs` runs it, and `debug/macros/run-test-suite.macro` drives it headlessly under TilEm, including the automated RC4 known-answer tests (Wikipedia vectors).
+* `coverage.org` tracks which Forth words are covered by the boot-time test suite; `src/bootstrap-flash4.fs` runs it, and `re/macros/run-test-suite.macro` drives it headlessly under TilEm, including the automated RC4 known-answer tests (Wikipedia vectors).

 ## Design of the assembler